-ECR compeition to speak at this event
+ECR competition to speak at this event

 We are pleased to invite you to submit an abstract for an oral presentation for consideration at the webinar titled “CO2 Capture and Storage Researchers’ Forum” (CCSRF).
-The call for abstract is open now.
+The call for abstracts is open now.

 Deadline for submissions: 4pm Tuesday 10 July 2018.